Pipeline Basics

 TIP

 Dependencies installed during the build job should be copied into your Dockerfile.
-Dependencies should not be reinstalled during the docker build.
+Dependencies should not be reinstalled during the Docker build.

 Pipelines are configured to automatically install dependencies based on a package dependency file, (e.g., package.json, requirements.txt, and go.mod).
 Pipelines are designed to support one package manager.
 If dependencies from multiple package managers are needed, the repository needs to be broken up; package pipelines can be built to package those dependencies and upload it to the project's container registry.